Implicit Surface Reconstruction with a Curl-free Radial Basis Function Partition of Unity Method

 For the next set of experiments, we consider three models produced from scans of real objects, the Stanford Dragon, Happy Buddha, and Armadillo.
 In these tests, we use point clouds generated from post-processed versions of the scans where any outliers in the range data have been removed and the point clouds have been simplified.
-The resulting CFPU reconstructions of these models are shown in Figure \ref{fig:realmodels}.
-As with the CAD models, no regularization was used in the results.
-We can see from the figure that the CFPU method again captures the fine-scale detail, without any noticable smoothing, and it does not produce spurious sheets.
+The top row of Figure \ref{fig:realmodels} shows the resulting CFPU reconstructions of these models, while the bottom row shows the SPR reconstructions.
+As with the CAD models, no regularization was used for the CFPU results and the default parameters were used for the SPR results.
+We can see from the figure that the CFPU and SPR methods again produce similar results.
+The fine-scale detail is well-captured, without any noticeable smoothing, and there are no spurious sheets.

 In the final set of experiments, we again consider post-processed models produced from scans of real objects.
 However, unlike the previous experiments, the CFPU reconstructions produce unwanted effects in some very localized areas of these models.
 Figure \ref{fig:gargoylechildren} displays the results for the Gargoyle and Dancing Children models.
 The first row of the figure shows the CFPU reconstructions without any regularization.
 The insets of these plots show a more detailed view of where some spurious sheets are produced in the reconstructions.
 These are exactly in the regions where the original polygonal models also have issues.
 The next row of the figure shows the results when including regularization in the reconstructions across all the patches.
 For the Gargoyle model, we found that the spurious sheets around the front teeth could be eliminated by simply regularizing the fit of the normal vectors.
 However, for the Dancing Children model it was necessary include some regularization of both the normals and the residual to eliminate the spurious sheets near the joined hands.